doubledutch/rn-client/README.md

 React Native component useful for interacting with the title bar that is native to DoubleDutch apps.

+In the simulator, a title bar will be rendered as React Native components.
+In a native DoubleDutch iOS or Android app, the native app provides the title bar.
+`<TitleBar />` abstracts away these differences to provide a simulated experience that matches a real DoubleDutch app.

 ```jsx
 <TitleBar client={client} title="Feature title" signin={this.signin} />
 ```